Sunday School – Grades KG - 9

 - *Confirmation Sponsors must be at least age 16, not a parent, in good standing with the Catholic Church, and have received the three Sacraments of Initiation: Baptism, Confirmation, and Eucharist.

 Confirmation Classes begin with an Orientation Session for Parents and Students.
-10th graders are expected to participate in community service project opportunities presented to them from October thru December 2013, as well as participate in the CYM (Catholic Youth Ministry) group before and during their Confirmation Preparation year.
+10th graders are expected to participate in community service project opportunities presented to them during the year, as well as participate in the CYM (Catholic Youth Ministry) group before and during their Confirmation Preparation year.
 CYM Kick-Off is scheduled for Sunday, September 6, 2013 at 4:00pm in the Upper Hall.

 Register for Confirmation Classes HERE.
 In the section where you add the student's information, you will be asked what school they are attending.
 Please specify which public school or Catholic School your child is attending.
 All registered students for this Sacrament must attend all scheduled classes.